cdfoundation/faq/README.md

 ## What will be the process for future CI/CD projects to come into the CDF?

-Additional projects are expected to join the CDF through its soon to be formed Technical Oversight Committee (TOC): [https://github.com/cdfoundation/toc](https://github.com/cdfoundation/toc) with the focus of bringing together the CD ecosystem to build specifications and projects around portability and interoperability.
+Additional projects are expected to join the CDF through its Technical Oversight Committee (TOC): [https://github.com/cdfoundation/toc](https://github.com/cdfoundation/toc) with the focus of bringing together the CD ecosystem to build specifications and projects around portability and interoperability.

 ## What are the next steps for the CDF?